williamle92/Health_activity_API/README.md

 **Note this project was created using a .env file, and will need a separate .env to run.
 ## Getting Started
-This application is deployed on heroku: (Health Activity API)[https://activity-rest-api.herokuapp.com/].
-Please view the API documentation to get started (API Documentation)[https://documenter.getpostman.com/view/15868454/UVR7JnLC]
+This application is deployed on heroku: [Health Activity API](https://activity-rest-api.herokuapp.com/).
+Please view the API documentation to get started [API Documentation](https://documenter.getpostman.com/view/15868454/UVR7JnLC)

 ## Installation to use on local machine: